 All the four stations showed disparities in storm time variations during the recovery phases of the 5th July 2011 and 16th July 2012 geomagnetic storms.
 The differences in these values can be linked to the effect of Equatorial Electrojet current and the influence of meridional winds and tidal waves.
 Studies by Srinivasan & Paul, (2011); Chau & Woodman, (2005); Kelley, (2009); Foster & Vo, (2002); Liu & Chao, (2000); Hargreaves.
 (1992); Mitra, (1990); Basu et al, (1981) have highlighted the role played by EEJ, meridional winds and tidal winds in influencing storm time variations of geomagnetic field during the recovery phase of a geomagnetic storm.
 In their studies, they have highlighted that as the storm induced electric fields dissipate during the recovery phase, the EEJ still remain stronger and hence generates magnetic fields which influence local geomagnetic fields near the geomagnetic equator.
 They also observed that the interaction between EEJ and meridional winds modifies the EEJ flow, hence pushing ionospheric plasma away from the equator towards higher latitudes during recovery phase.
 This alters magnetic field responses at different latitude, which then influences storm time variations.
 Similarly, they highlight the effect of tidal waves during the recovery phase, where the tidal waves from the lower mesosphere and thermosphere cause variations in ionopsheric plasma density by inducing vertical plasma motion, thereby influencing storm time variations.

-Generally the storm time variation showed small irregular and inconsistent patterns (perturbations) for all the stations during the recovery phases of both storms as indicated in Figures 3(a), 3(b), 3(c), 4(a), 4(b) and 4(c).
+Generally the storm time variation showed small irregular and inconsistent patterns (perturbations) for all the stations during the recovery phases of both storms as indicated in Figures 3(a), 3(b), 3(c), 4(a), 4(b), and 4(c).
 These perturbations were associated with the disturbance of the ionosphere which comes from the effects of the geomagnetic storms.
 Akasofu, (2015) observed that storm time variations of geomagnetic field during the recovery phase result from the decay of the ring current as energetic particles are lost through wave-particle interactions, charge exchange or through precipitation into the atmosphere.
 These observations were further supported by studies by Sandhu et al, (2019) on sub-storm and ring current coupling and Kalmoni et al, (2019) on the dynamics og geomagnetic sub storms with a low-order non-linear model of the nightside magnetosphere (WINDMI model).
 The irregular perturbation electric fields deviates the geomagnetic field patterns from the quiet time patterns.
 The SD values at the equatorial stations are observed to intensify with decreasing latitudes up to the dip equator showing that in addition to the magnetospheric ring currents, the effects of storms at the equatorial latitudes also depend on ionospheric currents like Equatorial Electrojets (EEJ) and Auroral Electrojets (AEJ) which are brought up by the magnetosphere-ionosphere coupling.
 During the recovery phase of a geomagnetic storm, these currents can fluctuate, leading to storm time variations of the geomagnetic field Akasofu, (2015).
 Thus the equatorial magnetic storms are due to the combined effects of disturbance ring currents and the interplanetary magnetic fields (IMF) (Blanchard & McPherron 1993).
 Storm time variation has a latitudinal dependence at the equatorial region with perturbation magnitude increasing to the lowest negative at the dip equator.
 This is attributed to the behavior of EEJ which is more pronounced at the dip equator, where the current flows directly due to the magnetic field lines being horizontal (Maurice & Otsuka, 2002; Aarons, 1982) and also due to the vertical structure of the ionosphere in which the dip equator is also largely affected by storm time anomalies and enhancements (Zhao & Zhang, 2014; Foster & Vo, 2002; Yizengaw & Zhang, 2016; Basu et al, 1981).

 Conclusions